-If you are American and have a non-U.S. bank account, chances are that you've received a letter from your bank asking for your tax details.
-It may seem odd that banks everywhere want to know if you are compliant with the IRS.
-But for the U.S. government, that's the beauty of FATCA: the entire world is helping the IRS.
+Two more Swiss banks, Rothschild Bank AG and Banca Credinvest SA, have entered deferred prosecution agreements with the U.S. government over tax evasion issues involving American account holders.
+Today, banks everywhere want to know if you are compliant with the IRS.
+For the U.S. government, under FATCA, the entire world is lending the IRS a hand.
 Meanwhile, the IRS has updated its list of the foreign banks where offshore accounts trigger a 50% (rather than 27.5%) penalty based on your account balances in the IRS's long running Offshore Voluntary Disclosure Program (OVDP).

-The IRS has added Finter Bank Zurich AG (effective 5/15/15); Societe Generale Private Banking (Lugano-Svizzera) SA (effective 5/28/15); MediBank AG (effective 5/28/15); LBBW (Schweiz) AG (effective 5/28/15); and Scobag Privatbank AG (effective 5/28/15).
+The IRS recently added Finter Bank Zurich AG (effective 5/15/15); Societe Generale Private Banking (Lugano-Svizzera) SA (effective 5/28/15); MediBank AG (effective 5/28/15); LBBW (Schweiz) AG (effective 5/28/15); Scobag Privatbank AG (effective 5/28/15); Rothschild Bank AG; and Banca Credinvest SA.
 This higher penalty was created as part of the June 2014 OVDP reforms that created both a more lenient regime for the non-willful, and a more stringent OVDP aimed at covering any remaining offshore account holdouts.

 There will be more additions as more and more Swiss banks conclude their discussions as part of the U.S. settlement.
-They come on the heels of numerous John Doe summonses issued to FedEx.

-DHL, UPS, HSBC relating to Sovereign.
+They come on the heels of numerous John Doe Summonses issued to FedEx.
+DHL, UPS, and HSBC relating to Sovereign.
 Presently, taxpayers in the 2014 OVDP face a 50% penalty if they had accounts at any of the following:

 - 1. UBS AG - 2.
 Credit Suisse AG, Credit Suisse Fides, and Clariden Leu Ltd. - 3.
 Wegelin & Co. - 4.
 Liechtensteinische Landesbank AG - 5.
 Zurcher Kantonalbank - 6. swisspartners Investment Network AG, swisspartners Wealth Management AG, swisspartners Insurance Company SPC Ltd., and swisspartners Versicherung AG - 7.
 CIBC FirstCaribbean International Bank Limited, its predecessors, subsidiaries, and affiliates - 8.
 Stanford International Bank, Ltd., Stanford Group Company, and Stanford Trust Company, Ltd. - 9.
-The Hong Kong and Shanghai Banking Corporation Limited in India (HSBC India) - 10.
-The Bank of N.T.
-Butterfield & Son Limited (also known as Butterfield Bank and Bank of Butterfield), its predecessors, subsidiaries, and affiliates - 11.
-Sovereign Management & Legal, Ltd., its predecessors, subsidiaries, and affiliates (effective December 19, 2014) - 12.
-Bank Leumi le-Israel B.M., the Bank Leumi le-Israel Trust Compay Ltd., Bank Leumi (Luxembourg) S.A., Leumi Private Bank S.A., and Bank Leumi USA (effective December 22, 2014) - 13.
+The Hong Kong and Shanghai Banking Corporation Limited in India (HSBC India) - $10. \ \, \text{The Bank of N.T.
+Butterfield \& Son Limited (also known as Butterfield Bank and Bank of Butterfield)}, \\ its predecessors, subsidiaries, and affiliates$ - 11.
+Sovereign Management & Legal, Ltd., its predecessors, subsidiaries, and affiliates (effective December 19, 2014)

+- 12. Bank Leumi le-Israel B.M., the Bank Leumi le-Israel Trust Compay Ltd., Bank Leumi (Luxembourg) S.A., Leumi Private Bank S.A., and Bank Leumi USA (effective December 22, 2014) - 13.
 BSI SA (effective March 30, 2015) - 14.
 Vadian Bank AG (effective May 8, 2015) - 15.
 Finter Bank Zurich AG (effective 5/15/15) - 16.
 Societe Generale Private Banking (Lugano-Svizzera) SA (effective 5/28/15) - 17.
 MediBank AG (effective 5/28/15) - 18.
 LBBW (Schweiz) AG (effective 5/28/15) - 19.
-Scobag Privatbank AG (effective 5/28/15)
+Scobag Privatbank AG (effective 5/28/15) - 20.
+Rothschild Bank AG (effective date to be announced) - 21.
+Banca Credinvest SA (effective date to be announced)

-Outside of these banks, though, the norm remains 27.5%, which is a far better deal than prosecution or much bigger civil penalties.
+Outside of these banks, the norm remains 27.5%, which is a far better than prosecution or much bigger civil penalties.
 Of course, some taxpayers can opt for the cheaper and easier Streamlined program.
 And within the OVDP, many people got in under the wire.
 For banks 1 through 10, the 50% penalty applies if a pre-clearance request was submitted on or after August 4, 2014.
 As in the past, this list does not impact the Streamlined programs because you must be non-willful to qualify.